UKLA 55th International Conference 2019

 Friday 12th to Sunday 14th July 2019

-Confirmed speakers: Andrew Burn, University College London; Lalitha Vasudevan, Columbia University, USA
+Confirmed speakers: Anne Haas Dyson, University of Illinois, USA, Andrew Burn, University College London; Lalitha Vasudevan, Columbia University, USA

 In an age of accountability it can be hard to make space for play in education, and yet it is through play that we experiment, take risks, generate meanings and negotiate our relationships with others and the world around us.
 Play can also have a disruptive influence, unsettling power relations and challenging convention, and is often characterised by qualities that do not always fit easily with educational frameworks,